titpetric/exp/scripts/model2schema/README.md

 The motivation behind this is to validate the data model against the swagger specification, validating that all fields are covered in schema.

+> This tool has been deprecated, kept around for generic purposes.
+> Go to cmd/schema-gen and look at the jsonschema command.

 ## Development usage